autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 - Determine if a validator is slashable
 - Submit accountability events.

+Function calls to compute accountability each block and apply slashing penalties at epoch end are restricted to protocol.

 All functions are documented in the Reference [Autonity Interfaces](/reference/api/): public API's under [Accountability Contract Interface](/reference/api/accountability/), governance under [Governance and Protocol Only Reference](/reference/api/aut/op-prot/).

 #### Accountability event handling
 The Autonity Accountability Contract implements logic for handling accountability events submitted by committee members on-chain: